isaacfink21/biomehorizon/index.md

 ```

 ![](assets/pics/plot_origin_fixed.png)

-By default, the origin is calculated as the median of all sample values, so areas in blue reflect abundance above the median, while areas in red indicate abundance below the median.

 Similarly, we can modify the band thickness, the height of each horizontal band denoted by a unique color, which determines the scale of a horizon subplot.